issaceee/isaac-vault/Readings/Texts/Paper 3/North & South.md

 - ,

 ### ch.
 23
-- "Still love is selfish, and in an instant he reverted to his own hopes and fears in a way that drew the cold creeping shadow over Mrs Thronton's heart"
+- "Still love is selfish, and in an instant he reverted to his own hopes and fears in a way that drew the cold creeping shadow over Mrs Thornton's heart"
 - "I shall put myself at her feet - I must.
 If it were but one chance ina. thousand - or a million - I should do it."

 - "Did I do any good?
 They would have gone away without me, I dare say"